For seventy years following World War I, the official state religion in

 liberal constitution in the world with firm guarantees of human rights and

 freedoms.
-Unfortunately, it was almost never applied in practice.
+Unfortunately for the citizens of the USSR, it was almost never applied in practice.

 Many faith groups in the country lost the confidence of their membership

-during the communist era because so many religious leaders cooperated with, or
+during the communist era because so many religious leaders cooperated with, and/or

 were employed by, the KGB -- the Russian secret police.